ErebusAZ/Azodu/README.md

 * The UI is clean and focused, and emphasized discussion around content itself as opposed to content itself.
 It is closer to Old Reddit than new Reddit.
 New Reddit is more like Twitter and Facebook... interfaces which encourage doomscrolling and dark patterns instead of healthy online discourse.
 Discourse (aka the comments) is very much the emphasis.

 * Users earn Azo, the platform currency for getting upvotes.
 They can use this currency to open new communities (which function like sub-reddits).
-This is to prevent a single person or group of people from reserving all the best names
+This is to prevent a single person or group of people from reserving all the best names.
+If you're forking to build a Reddit-like, you can choose to remove this feature or come up with your own currency.

-* All links submitted are summarized by AI, so that users can get the gist of what a link is before clicking it.
+* All links submitted are summarized by AI so users can get the gist of what a link is before clicking it.

 ### Features
 * Comments: Create, reply, edit, delete, save